ansys/pyprimemesh/doc/source/user_guide/multizone.rst

 Mapped (sweepable) regions are filled with hexahedral elements and free regions are filled with non-hexahedral elements.
 When you perform MultiZone Method meshing, all regions are meshed with a pure hexahedral mesh if possible.

-The :class:`AutoMesh <ansys.meshing.prime.automesh>` class enables you to automatically create the hex mesh on the scoped bodies using MultiZone meshing algorithms.
+The :class:`AutoMesh <ansys.meshing.prime.automesh>` class lets you to automatically create the hex mesh on the scoped bodies using MultiZone meshing algorithms.
-:func:`AutoMesh.mesh() <ansys.meshing.prime.AutoMesh.mesh>` function allows you to perform MultiZone meshing with the given MultiZone control.
+:func:`AutoMesh.mesh() <ansys.meshing.prime.AutoMesh.mesh>` function lets you  perform MultiZone meshing with the given MultiZone control.

 The following example shows to apply a MultiZone control on a body::